 If you’re just starting up, don’t be discouraged by numbers.

-But what if you don’t get the reposts or likes?
+But what if you don’t get reposts or likes?
 How do you get their attention?

 What I started doing was connecting with brands directly via email or direct message on Instagram.
-I originally started with start-up companies who also wanted to get exposure for their products.
+I originally started with start-up companies that also wanted to get exposure to their products.
 The best way to do this is by searching hashtags.
-If you’re into makeup, search for #makeup, a fashion blogger then search #fashion and so on depending on your niche.
-Most of them will happily provide you free samples in exchange for a blog or social media review.
+If you’re into makeup, search for #makeup, a fashion blogger then search #fashion, and so on depending on your niche.
+Most of them will happily provide you with free samples in exchange for a blog or social media review.
 Don’t be afraid to engage them, the worst thing they can say is no. If that’s the case, then on to the next.
 There’ll be plenty of other opportunities.

 Before you start posting on any medium whether blog or social media

 I think it’s also very important that you take good quality pictures.
 You don’t need to hire a photographer or have the most expensive camera, but make sure the post is appealing to the eye.
 Just think of it this way, if you stumble onto a blog or an account that looked bland and not at all interesting, would you follow or like it?
 Probably not.
 Be realistic and try to look at it from a different point of view.
 There are websites that offer royalty-free stock photos, and if it fits your post, then go ahead and use it.

 The next step is to join affiliate marketing sites.

 These are companies that have relationships with a wide variety of brands that allow you to join programs so you can add product links to your site and receive compensation for items purchased using your links.
 Check out my post on ‘How to Monetize Your Blog‘ for full details.
 Based on my experience, marketing agents from some of these companies have contacted me directly to collaborate.
 So, it’s not just all about product linking, they may reach out to you and ask to work with you directly.